Calixte sets free throw mark in UMaine men’s loss to Columbia

 NEW YORK — Despite a late rally by the University of Maine men’s basketball team, the Black Bears fell to Columbia 83-71 at Levien Gymnasium on Saturday afternoon.

-Aaron Calixte poured in a game-high 19 points (7-13 FG, 3-6 3PT), including 13 points in the second half alone to lead the Black Bears.
+Aaron Calixte poured in a game-high 19 points (7-13 field goals, 3-6 3-pointers), including 13 points in the second half alone to lead the Black Bears.
 Calixte broke the Maine school record for consecutive free throws made in a season, sinking his 33rd and 34th straight attempts in the second half.

 The 57-year-old school record was set during the 1960-1961 season by Black Bears great Skip Chappelle.
 Calixte’s streak has spanned the last 10 games, starting in the second half against Quinnipiac on Nov.
 26. The redshirt junior is now shooting 93 percent (49-for-53) on the season from the charity stripe.

 Vernon Lowndes Jr. tallied 11 points, with eight coming in the second half.
-Andrew Fleming recorded nine points, while Ilker Er added eight points and a team-high eight rebounds in 21 minutes of action.
+Andrew Fleming recorded nine points, while Ilker Er added eight points and a team-high eight rebounds in 21 minutes of action for Maine.

-Maine (3-12) and Columbia (2-10) battled back-and-forth in the Black Bears’ nonconference finale to start the game, with neither team gaining a significant advantage from the start.
+Maine (3-12) and Columbia (2-10) battled back-and-forth in the Black Bears’ nonconference finale to start the game, with neither team gaining a significant advantage.

 With the Black Bears trailing 15-12, the Lions finished the first half on a 31-15 run to take a 46-27 halftime advantage.
 The Lions capitalized from long range in the first 20 minutes, shooting 50 percent from 3-point range (8-for-19).